 University Senior Lecturer in Post-WWII Literature in English

 Robert Macfarlane took up his post as Fellow in English in 2002.
 After completing his BA at Pembroke (1994-97), he spent two years studying at Magdalen College, Oxford, and a year teaching at a university in Beijing, before returning to Cambridge for his Ph.D..
-In 2006 he was appointed to a University Lectureship in Post-WWII Literature in English.
+He is presently Reader in Literature and the Geohumanities in the Faculty of English.

 Dr Macfarlane teaches widely in the English Tripos.
-At Part II he runs a seminar course on Contemporary Writing in English, and he lectures on various subjects including twentieth-century travel writing, varieties of postmodernism, John Ruskin, William Golding, Cormac McCarthy and Don DeLillo.
-At graduate level, he convenes an MPhil course entitled The Post-Pastoral: Approaches to Nature Since 1940.
+At Part II he runs a seminar course on Contemporary Writing in English, and he lectures on topics including ideas of nature, the post-pastoral, travel writing, cultural environmentalism, climate change, and the contemporary novel.
+At graduate level, he convenes an MPhil course entitled ‘Representing the Anthropocene’, and supervises MPhil dissertations on subjects including eeriness, contemporary notions of dwelling, raptor-literature, enchantment, apocalypse and radical landscape poetics.
 The subjects of his PhD students have included ethics and mysticism in post-war fiction; the Scott/Terra Nova expedition 1910–1913; ‘hyperspace’ in American short fiction 1960–1980; and the British overseas travelogue 1900-1942.